mlucchelli/pico-sprout/README.md

+# Pico-Sprout
-# Pico-Sprout: Because Your Plants Don't Need Internet to Survive Like You
+**Because Your Plants Don't Need the Internet to Survive - But You Do**

 Monitor and automate the watering of your indoor plants using the Raspberry Pi Pico.
 This MicroPython-based project analyzes soil moisture, temperature, and humidity to maintain an optimal environment for your plants.
 The system provides an affordable, easy-to-build solution without relying on internet connectivity.
 ![image](https://github.com/user-attachments/assets/9c8572e1-b782-4649-9348-3e06037e675d)